brandonowens24/Supreme_Court_Decisions/README.md

 ## Results
 ![Results](https://github.com/brandonowens24/MIS5470_Supreme_Court_Decisions/blob/main/images/sc_results.png)

+The baseline model of assuming no lower court decision reversals is able to predict the first party winner with 64.0% accuracy.

 The NLP only Counts-BOW Random Forest outperformed all other tests (marginally) with an accuracy of **66.8%**, being closely followed by the 66.7% logisitic regression missing NLP features and the 66.7% accuracy with TFIDF BOW logistic regression.
-Several models were able to slighly **outperform** (up to 2.8%) the Baseline Model of assuming no lower court reversal in decision (of any part) that sat at 64.0% accuracy.
+Several models were able to slighly **outperform** (up to 2.8%).

 ## Files
 * [Notebook](https://github.com/brandonowens24/MIS5470_Supreme_Court_Decisions/blob/main/Notebook.ipynb): Contains all analysis for predicting Supreme Court Judgements.